ashok-cs/PSP/Unit IV.md

 ### Exercise
 1. Write the function letters_freq to find the frequency of letters in a string.
 Return the result as the dictionary.
-2. Find the capital for the given country from the imported dictionary capital
+2. Find the capital for the given country from the imported dictionary `capital` in the format `{capital: country}`.
 ```python
 from country import capital
 def find_capital(country):